SamuelSwartzberg/Oboeru/README.md

 # Fields

 ## A_1, A_2, ..., B_3
 A_1, A_2, A_3 are just three fields for A content.
 There are multiple reasons why you would want to separate this into different fields, as should become apparent.
-The relevant B fields function anologously.
+The relevant B fields function analogously.

 ## *_Typable
 These are somewhat counterintuitive, but consistent.
 These will display as regular A/B fields on their respective front, but will create a Type: type field if they are on the back.
 If you experiment, you'll get the hang of it.